 How to Store these vegan pumpkin oatmeal Bars

-Once the pumpkin oatmeal bars have completely cooled off, store them in an airtight container in the fridge for up to 5 days.
-You can either slice them up or leave them as a whole.
+Once completely cooled, store in an airtight container for up to 5 days.
+You can slice them ahead of time or keep them whole.

 Baked oatmeal pumpkin bars cut up into squares